vandanal187/1/Performance.md

 ## context.latencyHint

 If you're using the Transport to schedule events, the amount of time in advance events are scheduled is adjustable.
-Scheduling events farther in advance is easier on for the audio thread to process and may improve performance.
+Scheduling events farther in advance is easier for the audio thread to process and may improve performance.

 `Tone.context.latencyHint` can be set to `"interactive"` (_default_, prioritizes low latency), `"playback"` (prioritizes sustained playback), `"balanced"` (balances latency and performance), and `"fastest"` (lowest latency, might glitch more often).
 Or set it to the number of seconds which events should be scheduled in advance.